johnsiilver/boutique/docs/README.md

 The second, runtime errors, happen when one of two events occur.
 The type of data to be stored in Boutique is changed on a write.
 The first data passed to the store is the only type that can be stored.
 Any attempt to store a different type of data will be result in an error.
 The second way is if the data being stored in Boutique is not a struct type.
 The top level data must be a struct.
 In a non-generic store, these would be caught by the compiler.
 But these are easy to avoid.

 The third is more difficult.
 Changes are routed through Actions.
-The concepts take a bit to understand and you have to be careful to copy the data when updating the store's data.
-This adds a certain amount of complexity, but changes to the store are easily readable from a readability perspective.
+Actions trigger Updaters, which also must be written.
+The concepts take a bit to understand and you have to be careful to copy the data and not mutate the data when writing Updaters.   tThis adds a certain amount of complexity, but changes to the store are easily readable from a readability perspective.

 ## Let's get started!